wirtes/alcast-artwork/README.md

 ## Refresh Behavior

-The page checks for new artwork every 15 seconds.
+The page checks for new artwork posts every 15 seconds.

 ## Feed Behavior